s-maurice/Tetris_Learning/readme.md

 Training Strategies:
-recording human-player inputs and features and warm starting model randomly selecting action from action space at the beginning to increase training speed
+recording human-player inputs and features and warm starting model randomly selecting action from action space at the beginning to increase training speed randomly mutate the model by randomly choosing to use the model decision or a random decision

 Notes - Features to be added:
-increase action space to contain all possible actions add feature for locations to clear top line - 1x10 slice of gap locations add feature for distance to drop point to clear line add feature for number of empty spaces on top line convert draw_board into class, allowing for func calling to draw any board - used to illustrate boards during training
+increase action space to contain all possible actions add feature for locations to clear top line - 1x10 slice of gap locations add feature for distance to drop point to clear line add feature for number of empty spaces on top line add feature for the number of horizontal and vertical blocks the current piece and saved piece take up - to help determine rotation convert draw_board into class, allowing for func calling to draw any board - used to illustrate boards during training (done) change reward function to reward keeping the board height low - so it tries to avoid stacking up

+alternative methodology - give all the locations of the possible placements and have the model decide between them